DanhouLi/danhouli.github.io/_pages/about.md

 Welcome to my homepage!

-I am a PhD student from the Department of Economics, National University of Singapore (NUS).
+I am a PhD candidate from the Department of Economics, National University of Singapore (NUS).
 Prior to this, I obtained my Bachelor’s and Master’s degrees from Chinese University of Hong Kong (CUHK).

 Research Interests: Industrial Organization, Platform Economics, Digital Economy